-Name of Child This form is to be completed by the Designated Senior Person
+This form is to be completed by the Designated Senior Person

-Date Action Meeting/Persons present/contact made process, comments and comments and comments are comments.
+Date Action Meeting/Persons present/contact made

-Section B. Types of Abuse & Child Vulnerability
+Section B - Types of Abuse & Child Vulnerability

 B1.
 Pupils needs and those who are most vulnerable

 Children in need

 A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health (physical or mental) and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 Local Authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989.